B-Bounded cohomology and applications: cohomology of discrete groups

 \begin{proof} By the previous theorem, the hypothesis that $G$ is $\B$-asynchronously combable implies by equations (\ref{weight}) and (\ref{upper}) that in using the combing to cone off a simplex of weight $m$, both the number of simplices appearing in the cone, as well as the weight of each, is bounded above by $f_i(m)$ where $f_i\in\B$.
 By the multiplicativity of the bounding class $\B$, the bornological chain complex ${\B}C_*(EG)$ is a tempered complex in the sense of Meyer \cite{M1} which satisfies the necessary conditions established by Meyer to conclude the result (Meyer's original result was stated only for the polynomial, subexponential and simple exponential bounding classes, but the same argument works for arbitrary multiplicative bounding classes). \end{proof}

-\subsection{$\B$-isocohomologicality and type ${\B}HF^{\infty}$ groups}
+\subsection{$\B$-isocohomologicality and type ${\B}FP^{\infty}$ groups}

-It is natural to ask the relation between the purely homological notion of strong $\B$-isocohomologicality and the more geometric/topological ${\B}HF^{\infty}$ condition.
+It is natural to ask about the relation between the purely homological notion of strong $\B$-isocohomologicality and the more geometric/topological ${\B}FP^{\infty}$ condition.
 The following result answers that question; it is a generalization to arbitrary bounding classes of \cite[Thm.
-2.6]{JR1}. \begin{thm} Let $G$ be a discrete group of type $FP^{\infty}$ and $\B$ a bounding class.
-The following are equivalent. \begin{itemize} \item[(${\B} 1$)] $(G,L)$ is strongly $\B$-isocohomological \item[(${\B} 2$)] ${\B}H^*(G;V)\to H^*(G;V)$ is surjective for all bornological ${\mathcal{H}}_{{\B},L}(G)$-modules $V$ \item[$({\B} 3$)] $G$ is type $\B FP^{\infty}$ \end{itemize} \end{thm}
+2.6]{JR1}.